 Australian Capital Territory

-Support for business now include:
+Support for business includes:

 - Payroll tax relief:

 - A guarantee to continue providing a 6-month waiver of payroll tax for businesses whose operations are directly affected by the 'prohibited activities list' now, and into the future.
 Previously, a 6-month waiver of payroll tax from April to September 2020 was provided to hospitality, creative arts and entertainment industries.
+This payroll tax waiver has been extended to December 2020.

 - All ACT businesses with Group Australia-wide wages of up to $10 million can defer their 2020-21 payroll tax, interest free, until 1 July 2022.